rebuilding-camelot/citadel-academy/README.md

 > *"Education is the most powerful weapon which you can use to change the world."*
 > – Nelson Mandela

-**Together, we're not just building an academy—we're rebuilding Camelot, one family at a time.**
+**Together, we're not just building an academy; We're rebuilding Camelot, one family at a time.**

 ---

-*Built with ❤️ by the Rebuilding Camelot community*
+*Built with ❤️ by the Rebuilding Camelot initiative*